paulw11/homebridge-elkm1/README.md

 ## Elk M1 Panel set up

-In order for Homebridge-elkm1 to receive zone updates from your panel, you need to ensure that the serial 0 options are set correctly using ElkRP.
+In order for Homebridge-elkm1 to receive zone updates from your panel, you need to ensure that the Serial Port 0 Transmit Options are set correctly using ElkRP; You need to enable at least zone and output changes.

 ![Serial options screenshot](https://user-images.githubusercontent.com/6835876/112089001-ee322480-8be4-11eb-82a6-daa9146ee68f.png)